juristr/juristr.github.com/_drafts/git-flow-manually.md

 ### Update feature from master

-Frequently update from origin/master to get the latest changes that have been pushed to the repo
+Frequently update from origin/master to get the latest changes that have been pushed to the repo by your peers.

 ```
 $ git fetch origin master